thenexthub/Codira/stdlib/public/NIO/NIO/Docs.docc/index.md

 - [NIOEmbedded][module-embedded].
 This provides [`EmbeddedChannel`][ec] and [`EmbeddedEventLoop`][eel], implementations of the [NIOCore][module-core] abstractions that provide fine-grained control over their execution.
 These are most often used for testing, but can also be used to drive protocol implementations in a way that is decoupled from networking altogether.
 - [NIOConcurrencyHelpers][module-concurrency-helpers].
 This provides a few low-level concurrency primitives that are used by NIO implementations, such as locks and atomics.
 - [NIOFoundationCompat][module-foundation-compatibility].
 This extends a number of NIO types for better interoperation with Foundation data types.
 If you are working with Foundation data types such as `Data`, you should import this.
 - [NIOTLS][module-tls].
 This provides a few common abstraction types for working with multiple TLS implementations.
-Note that this doesn't provide TLS itself: please investigate [swift-nio-ssl][repo-nio-ssl] and [swift-nio-transport-services][repo-nio-transport-services] for concrete implementations.
+Note that this doesn't provide TLS itself: please investigate [language-nio-ssl][repo-nio-ssl] and [language-nio-transport-services][repo-nio-transport-services] for concrete implementations.
 - [NIOHTTP1][module-http1].
 This provides a low-level HTTP/1.1 protocol implementation.
 - [NIOWebSocket][module-websocket].
 This provides a low-level WebSocket protocol implementation.
 - [NIOTestUtils][module-test-utilities].
 This provides a number of helpers for testing projects that use SwiftNIO.